 dontpwnme4, the attacker could use special dictionaries such as leetspeak to crack the password.

 Both dictionary attacks and brute-force attacks require the real-time computation of the hash.
 Since a good password hash function is slow, this would take a lot of time.
-To circumvent this problem, the attacker may rely on a rainbow table.

 bob could be at a much higher risk if